Placeholder

 A man stands on a lawn.
 A large set of building in the background display the American flag and the NASA logo.

 “While I’ve been recognized with more than 250 patents for innovation, what has always remained constant is P&G’s relentless focus on the consumer,” Sivik said.
 “I’ve met with consumers and gone into their homes to observe their cleaning and laundry habits, learned what is meaningful to them, and talked about their needs.
 This has led to insights that help us continue to innovate.
-P&G has always provided the resources, opportunity and support needed for my colleagues and me to innovate and make a meaningful difference in consumers’ lives and that is what is the most rewarding.”
+P&G has always provided the resources, opportunity and support needed for my colleagues and me to innovate and make a meaningful difference in consumers’ lives, and that is what is the most rewarding.”

-Transformational Leader and Partner: Science-Digital/AI Innovation: Meet Faiz Sherman
+Transformational Leader and Partner: Science-Digital/AI Innovation, Meet Faiz Sherman

 A man in a striped shirt, gray jacket and jeans leans against a desk.
 A blue box for an electric toothbrush sits next to him.

-Faiz Sherman, Vice President, Victor Mills Society Technology Development believes P&G’s focus on innovation and investment in its people are keys to the Company’s success.
+Faiz Sherman, Vice President, Victor Mills Society Technology Development, believes P&G’s focus on innovation and investment in its people are keys to the Company’s success.
 "Innovation happens because somebody's investing in me,” he said.

-A 27-year veteran of P&G with over 140 published patents, Sherman is also a part of the Victor Mills Society, the Company’s highest technical honor.
+A 27-year veteran of P&G with more than 140 published patents, Sherman is also a part of the Victor Mills Society, the Company’s highest technical honor.
 His work focuses on AI and sensor-enabled smart devices applied to drive consumer delight and value creation across multiple P&G business units.
 In Oral Care, Sherman’s technical thought leadership and collaborative spirit enabled Oral-B electric toothbrushes to improve consumers’ oral health by providing real-time feedback on their brushing habits.
-This transformational work is changing consumer behavior and leading to better health outcomes — but Sherman doesn’t take all the credit.
-“The recipe that I’ve taken throughout my career is always to be humble and inclusive,” he said.
-“I don’t think I have a single patent where I am named as a sole inventor; there’s always somebody else somewhere that can make the invention I am part of better and stronger.”

 Stay updated with the latest news!